Deducteam/lambdapi/docs/ui/emacs.rst

 Customize window layout
 '''''''''''''''''''''''

 The window layout can be customized in the LambdaPi customization group (Do ``M-x customize-group lambdapi``).
 The layout can be refreshed with ``C-c C-r``.

+Debug
+'''''

+The debug flags can be set from the LambdaPi-Debug menu

 Other relevant packages